Facial Identification Subcommittee

 Discipline Overview:

-Additionally, facial identification practitioners may be called upon to analyze images that are not the products of database searches.
+Additionally, Facial Identification practitioners may be called upon to analyze images that are not the products of database searches.
 These practitioners work with still video images, closed circuit camera captures, surveillance photos, etc. that are, quite often, not of the highest quality.
 These practitioners are referred to as “Facial Examiners”.

 Facial Identification Subcommittee Chair

-Steven Johnson, PA USA
+Steven Johnson, PA, USA

 Committee Members